twhiston/tw.gl.repl/README.md

 ### JitterObjects

 Be very careful about creating JitterObjects in your custom functions or in your code at all.
-Max seems to have serious issues when they are used outside of the top level js file.
-This often results in a crash if you open the patch more than once (even sequentially).
+When they are used outside of the top level js file they are not freed automatically, which then results in a crash.
 See the bound `_close` function for how this is handled for the GLRender class's `destroy` method.

 ## Alphanumeric Characters